pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 ---

 This tutorial is for developers and researchers interested in Galaxy, who routinely develop their own analysis in Jupyter notebooks.
+`nb2workflow` library, maintaned by the astronomy-oriented team, but is not limited to astronomy use-case.

 > <agenda-title></agenda-title>
 >